-Site Demolition and Restoration Impact-PMA impacts totaling 0.93 acre are requested for site demolition and removal of existing structures and improvements for the proposed development.
+Site Demolition and Restoration Impact-PMA impacts totaling 0.93 acre were requested for site demolition and removal of existing structures and improvements for the proposed development.
 Some of this impact area will be used for floodplain compensatory storage.
-This proposed impact is located throughout the application area, to clean up from the previous use.
+This impact is located throughout the subject site, to clean up from the previous use.
 The impact area will disturb PMA, stream buffer, steep slopes, and 100-year floodplain.

-Building and Parking Impact-PMA impacts totaling 1.04 acres are requested for the construction of one proposed building and parking improvements.
+Building and Parking Impact-PMA impacts totaling 1.04 acres were requested for construction of one proposed building and parking improvement.
 The impact area is located within the front Taylor Acres Avenue entrance point of the site.
 This impact area will also have a 100-year floodplain quantity control facility under the proposed parking lot.
 The impact area will disturb PMA, stream buffer, steep slopes, and 100-year floodplain.

-Site Access Impact-PMA impacts totaling 0.20 acre are requested for the construction of an entrance access road into the site.
+Site Access Impact-PMA impacts totaling 0.20 acre were requested for construction of an entrance access road into the site.
 The impact area is located within the front Taylor Acres Avenue entrance point of the site.
 This impact area will be used for floodplain compensatory storage.
 The impact area will disturb PMA, stream buffer, and 100-year floodplain.

-SWM Facility and Outfall Impact 1-PMA impacts totaling 0.40 acre are requested for the construction of a SWM facility and outfall structure.
+SWM Facility and Outfall Impact 1-PMA impacts totaling 0.40 acre were requested for construction of a SWM facility and outfall structure.
 The impact area is located adjacent to the southern property line and Hunters Mill Branch.
 This impact area will be used for floodplain compensatory storage.
 The impact area will disturb PMA, stream buffer, steep slopes, and 100-year floodplain.

-SWM Facility and Outfall Impact 2-PMA impacts totaling 0.54 acre are requested for the construction of a SWM facility and outfall structure.
+SWM Facility and Outfall Impact 2-PMA impacts totaling 0.54 acre were requested for construction of a SWM facility and outfall structure.
 The impact area is located adjacent to the southern property line and Hunters Mill Branch.
 This impact area will be used for floodplain compensatory storage.
 The impact area will disturb PMA, stream buffer, steep slopes, and 100-year floodplain.

-SWM Facility and Outfall Impact 3-PMA impacts totaling 0.43 acre are requested for the construction of a SWM facility and outfall structure.
+SWM Facility and Outfall Impact 3-PMA impacts totaling 0.43 acre were requested for construction of a SWM facility and outfall structure.
 The impact area is located adjacent to the southern property line and Hunters Mill Branch.
 This impact area will be used for floodplain compensatory storage.
 The impact area will disturb PMA, stream buffer, steep slopes, and 100-year floodplain.